-Have you found yourself wondering, “how much does an author make per book?”
+Have you wondered, “how much does an author make per book?”
 Success as an author is sometimes depicted as a paradise island where the author can lounge on a remote island while collecting royalties from their best-selling books.
 The truth, of course, is very different.

 Do you want to write a book but are unsure if it’s worth your time and effort?
 Have you ever wondered how authors can support themselves?
 How much money does an author get for each book?

-If you’re curious about the earning potential of authors, such as how much a first-time author or an eBook author makes, then keep reading because we have some answers.
+If you’re curious about the earning potential of traditionally published authors and self published authors, such as how much a first-time author or an eBook author makes, then keep reading because we have some answers.

-This post will dive deep into how much an author makes per book, and different ways to make money with books.
+This post will dive deep into how much an author makes each book and different ways to make money with books.
 You can explore his other works here.

 How Do Authors Get Paid?